KalvinChua/Jotex-BC-eInvoice/MyInvois_LHDN_Proposal_Complete.md

 ### Telephone Support

-Telephone support shall be used by CLIENT as one of the mediums of communication with VENDOR for incident submission and resolution.
+Telephone support shall be used by CLIENT as one of the mediums of communication with VHDN for incident submission and resolution.

 Telephone support shall be responded within **4 hours** upon receiving such request.